projectara/greybus-spec/source/special.rst

     The AP Module uses this operation to "ping" the SVC to see if it is still alive and receiving messages properly.

+.. c:function:: int pwrmon_rail_count_get(u8 *rail_count);

+    The AP uses this operation to retrieve the number of power rails for which power measurements are available.

+.. c:function:: int pwrmon_rail_names_get(u8 **rails_buf);

+    The AP uses this operation to retrieve the list of names of all supported power rails.

+.. c:function:: int pwrmon_sample_get(u8 rail_id, u8 type, u32 *value);

+    The AP uses this operation to retrieve a single measurement (current, voltage or power) for a single rail.

 Greybus SVC Operations
 ^^^^^^^^^^^^^^^^^^^^^^